-- The high quality and condition of Castelnau Conservation Area, with grand buildings of consistent height that form a coherent skyline. - Overall sense of unity across the character area, despite varied architecture and built forms, creates a defined sense of place and consistency that is easy to navigate. - Mature street trees and front gardens enhance the residential character and sense of openness throughout the area. - Historic character exhibited in the Conservation Areas and through the prominent listed buildings, further contributing to the depth of sense of identity. - Architectural quality and consistency of buildings within the Barnes Green Conservation Area, for instance along Hillersdon Avenue and Laurel Road. - Landmark buildings at Castelnau/Lonsdale Road junction including listed buildings and buildings of townscape merit, and their settings, which create legibility and add character to the streetscene. - Mansion blocks along Riverview Gardens, by Hammersmith Bridge.
+- The high quality and condition of Castelnau Conservation Area, with grand buildings of consistent height that form a coherent skyline. - Overall sense of unity across the character area, despite varied architecture and built forms, creates a defined sense of place and consistency that is easy to navigate. - Mature street trees and front gardens enhance the residential character and sense of openness throughout the area. - Historic character exhibited in the Conservation Areas and through the prominent listed buildings, further contributing to the depth of sense of identity. - Architectural quality and consistency of buildings within the Barnes Green Conservation Area, for instance along Hillersdon Avenue and Laurel Road. - Landmark buildings at Castelnau/Lonsdale Road junction including listed buildings and buildings of townscape merit, and their settings, which create legibility and add character to the streetscene.

+- Mansion blocks along Riverview Gardens, by Hammersmith Bridge.
 Present a grand frontage to Barnes itself and maintain an important visual connection to the River Thames. - Hammersmith Bridge (grade II) is situated partly within the Castelnau conservation area and provides the main road/pedestrian linkage across the Thames to central London.
 The bridge forms the basis for the wider development and layout of Castelnau. - Harrods Depository, riverside warehouse (grade II).
-A flamboyant, high Victorian building, with an elaborate Baroque façade, forms an important landmark within views along the River Thames. - Castelnau Recreation Ground.
+A flamboyant, high Victorian building, with an elaborate Baroque façade, forms an important landmark within views along the River Thames. - Castelnau Recreation Ground. - Valued views, including: - towards Hammersmith Bridge from Castelnau; - views of Hammersmith Bridge from the riverside at Barnes.

-Fig. 348: Consistent Victorian terraces on Elm Grove Road, Barnes Common Conservation Area, with intact front boundary walls
+Fig. 349: Consistent Victorian terraces on Elm Grove Road, Barnes Common Conservation Area, with intact front boundary walls